centreon/centreon-archived/doc/en/migration/upgradetoCentreon18.10.rst

 Prerequisites
 *************

-This procedure, which only applies to a Centreon 3.4 platform installed on a 64-bit GNU/Linux distribution, has the following prerequisites:
+The following precedure only applies to migration from a Centreon 3.4 platform installed on a 64-bit GNU/Linux distribution.
+Here are the system requirements:

 +-----------------+---------+
 | Components      | Version |